-- How much longer can I keep this up?
-There is no light at the end of this tunnel.
+- How much longer can I continue caregiving?
+It seems like there is no end in sight.

-- Dad has no clue what I give up to do this.
-He thinks his care is routine.
+- My loved one has no clue what I give up to care for them.
+They think this is a normal routine.

-- Everybody wants a piece of me – there’s nothing of myself left for me.
+- Everybody constantly wants a piece of me, and there’s nothing left for myself.